 Need help raising your self-esteem or learning how to relate to others?
 We connect you with a top team of London therapists known for their expertise and commitment.
 Or use our booking site to find a UK-wide therapist or online counsellor now.

 Still have a question about this article and how to stand up for yourself?
 Ask below.
 Note we cannot offer free counselling over comments.

-Andrea Blundell is the lead writer and editor of this site.
-Previously a screenwriter, she trained in person centred counselling and coaching.
-She was raised to be pleasing, and had to learn how to stand her ground, so knows it’s possible.
+Andrea M. Darcy is a mental health and wellbeing expert trained in person centred counselling and coaching.
+She was raised to be pleasing, and had to learn how to stand her ground, so knows it’s possible!
 Find her on Twitter and Linkedin.